'Panic buying' creates gas supply shortages locally, statewide after pipeline cyberattack - Salisbury Post

 The pipeline announced Wednesday evening it was resuming operations, but the resulting “panic buying” is expected to exacerbate the issue and prolong supply replenishments.

 Gary Harris, executive director of North Carolina Petroleum and Convenience Marketers, told the Post the issue was a logistical transport problem, not an issue of supply, and expected to be resolved within a week’s time.
-But with more and more people rushing to fill up their tanks and gas cans for storage, the issue is becoming an about supply for more states.
+But with more and more people rushing to fill up their tanks and gas cans for storage, the issue is becoming supply for more states.

 “The Colonial Pipeline has been very efficient at providing millions of gallons of fuel to the East Coast for a decade,” Harris said.
 “But the fueling system that’s in place was not designed for everyone to fuel up at the same time.
 Panic buying puts an increased stress on the system.”